OpenArkStudio/ARK/create-new-plugin.md

 The plug-in uninstall, and the modules in the plug-in are de-registered from the plug-in one by one through the `DeregisterModule` function.

+> [!ATTENTION]
-!> Note: There are two class names in module registration and de-registration, the front is `interface class` and the `concrete class` after.
+> There are two class names in module registration and de-registration, the front is `interface class` and the `concrete class` after.